CANFLUX/pipeline-documentation/readme.txt

 Compiled by Rosie Howard
 Edits and contributions from Zoran Nesic, Sara Knox, other Micromet team members... (list in full)

-Technically version 4: migrated from Google Drive to Teams, and substantially edited, renaming to Pipeline_Documentation_Instructions.
+Technically version 4: migrated from Google Drive to Teams, and substantially edited, renamed to "pipeline-documentation.
-Once added to the team website, it will be under Git version control, and no need to track separately.

 Rosie still has the old Google Doc versions 1-3 in her personal google drive account, if needed.